voucherifyio/sdk-python-openapi-based/docs/CampaignsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **enable_campaign**
-> CampaignsEnableResponseBody enable_campaign(campaign_id)
+> object enable_campaign(campaign_id)

 Enable Campaign

-There are various times when you'll want to manage a campaign's accessibility.
+There are various times when youll want to manage a campaigns accessibility.
 This can be done by two API methods for managing the campaign state - *enable* and *disable*.
 Sets campaign state to **active**.
 The vouchers in this campaign can be redeemed - only if the redemption occurs after the start date of the campaign and voucher and the voucher and campaign are not expired.

 ### Example